KES3075/AI_Library_Search/README.md

 Make sure you've set up your secrets correctly:
 - For local development: Create `.streamlit/secrets.toml` with your API key
 - For Streamlit Cloud: Set the secret in your app settings

+### Deployment issues with lxml
+If you encounter build errors with `lxml` during deployment:
+- The app has been updated to use BeautifulSoup's built-in HTML parser instead
+- This eliminates the need for the `lxml` dependency that can cause deployment issues
+- No functionality is lost - BeautifulSoup handles XML/HTML parsing perfectly

 ### Slow search results
 First search might be slow as models load.
 Subsequent searches will be faster.